packettide/docker/README.md

 - Clone this repo into `/code/docker`
 - Make the script globally accessible by creating a symlink using the following terminal command
   - ln -sf /code/docker/devstack.sh /usr/local/bin/devstack

+* There are / were features in Edge that we're not sure if they rolled into the main release channel so for now, we recommend installing the Edge version.

 ## Usage
 ### Launching A Project